 One thing to remember is that a CMS needs maintenance to work efficiently.
 Plugins and associated apps must be updated as well as the CMS itself.

 2. Upgrade your hosting. $7 a month for hosting is a wise choice when starting your fledgling business.
-But as an established professional, you need a bit more. $20 a month will get you the type of hosting support you now require.
+But as an established professional, you need a bit more.
+On average, $25 a month will get you the type of hosting support you now require.
 Low-cost hosting means you’re on a shared hosting plan, if you want better function and faster loading of your pages, you need to get on a VPS hosting plan.
 Aside from improved bandwidth (load time), you have more storage and yes, better security!
 All of this adds up to a better user experience, which keeps people coming back.

 3. Optimize the site.
 This is the process of making your website more searchable, efficient and fun to use.
 The importance of optimizing your website cannot be emphasized enough.
 A site without optimization is like a car that hasn’t been tuned up in years – people stay away from it and no one wants to use it.

 4. Streamline navigation/condense pages.
 In some ways, this is part of optimizing, although it’s an important step to take on its own.
 As you know, without a good user experience, your site just won’t market your business effectively.
 To up the odds in your favor, you should: